 Your post-op bra should have an ideal fit that is snug yet not too tight that it feels constraining.
 While you may feel some pressure, it should not be uncomfortable or painful.
 Moreover, if the edges or straps leave a mark on your skin, it is an indication of a tight bra.

-So, we have established that you cannot go braless for up to six weeks after your breast enhancement surgery, since the bra assists the healing and keeps your breasts supported.
+So, I have established that you cannot go braless for up to six weeks after your breast enhancement surgery, since the bra assists the healing and keeps your breasts supported.
 While you can go braless occasionally after the recovery phase, long periods of being braless will affect the look and shape of your breasts.